Luigi Mangione's state terrorism charges dismissed in UnitedHealthcare CEO's murder, judge rules

 The 27-year-old faces both state and federal charges in the killing of Thompson, a husband and father of two, last December outside a Manhattan hotel.
 The 11 state charges included murder and terrorism, and the federal ones carry the possibility of the death penalty.

 His lawyers have been fighting to get the state charges thrown out entirely, arguing the parallel cases amount to double jeopardy.
-In his written decision Tuesday, Judge Gregory Carro ruled against that request.
+In his written decision Tuesday, Judge Gregory Carro ruled against their request.

 The judge ruled to dismiss both terrorism charges -- murder in the first degree in furtherance of an act of terrorism and murder in the second degree as a crime of terrorism -- writing they were "legally insufficient."